pauljohnston2025/breadcrumb-garmin-light-weight/settings.md

 ### Tile Url

 Should be 'http://127.0.0.1:8080' for companion app (which supports offline maps) or template eg. 'https://a.tile.opentopomap.org/{z}/{x}/{y}.png'.
-On some low memory devices this is hard coded to the companion app tile server and cannot be changed.
+The companion app tile server is not supported on some low memory devices.

 For online maps (requested directly from the watch), the tile server url can be set to something like: